redox-os/website/content/faq.en.md

 ## What is an Unix-like OS?

-Any OS with based on [Unix], [POSIX] and Single Unix Specification design, such as shell, "everything is a file" concept, multitasking and multiuser.
+Any OS based on [Unix] or compatible with [POSIX] and Single Unix Specification, such as shell, "everything is a file" concept, multitasking and multiuser.

 It's important to remind that Unix was the most influential modern multitasking system, then many systems used his design choices.